• Skip to primary navigation

 4. Allow the shamrock treats to sit for a few minutes so the candy melts can harden.

-step 3 - dip the shamrock crispy treats in candy melts
+step 3 - dip the shamrock treats into candy melts

 1. Dip the shamrock-shaped cereal treat into the melted green candy coating covering the entire treat.